SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   && tar xzf /tmp/s6.tar.gz -C / \
   && rm -f /tmp/s6.tar.gz
 ```

+Take the opportunity to change the `MAINTAINER` of the image by your name and email.
+Replace in both Docker files the `TODO: [GEN] Replace with your name and email`.

 To build your images, run the following commands inside your Vagrant VM instance: